-This species is confined to a very small area (between 500 and 800 m asl) of the Klein Swartberg near Caledon, Western Cape Province, South Africa.
-Reduction of the very small AOO (0.9 km
+This species is confined to a very small area of the Klein Swartberg near Caledon, Western Cape Province, South Africa, between 500-800 m asl.
+It occurs in one threat-defined location, its area of occupancy (AOO) is 14 km2, and the extent of occurrence (EOO) is 22 km2.

 Habitat and Ecology

 This species occupies indigenous fynbos heathland vegetation and can be found in dense restios stands in close proximity to seepages.
-The area it occupies is under threat from alien vegetation and too frequent fires and has an ongoing decline in quality.
 It is a direct developing species laying around 10 eggs like other members of the genus.

 Red List Status